whatwedo/docker-base-images/README.md

 ## Docs

+The `Images` workflow rebuilds and tests `v3.0` every Sunday at 05:17 Europe/Zurich, then publishes both architectures to the three registries.
+Its schedule lives on `main` and dispatches the full pipeline on `v3.0`.
+APT updates are picked up during rebuilding; explicitly pinned tools are updated manually.
+See [build instructions](https://github.com/whatwedo/docker-base-images/blob/v3.0/build.md).

 for a list of all images and documentation please take a look at the README in the specific version branch:

 https://github.com/whatwedo/docker-base-images/branches/all?query=v